girl and boy shorter

 School Information

-It is our aim for every student to complete year 11, prepared for life in modern Britain.
+It is our aim for every student to complete Year 11, prepared for life in the rreal world.
 The Careers programme is created to enhance students’ prospects, encouraging them to contribute to their communities and preparing them for the challenges and opportunities of further education, training and working life.

-At Horizons, we work within a clear framework which aims to meet statutory requirements whilst we constantly evolve our Careers Delivery Plan in line with the Gatsby Benchmarks, enhancing student’s prospects, encouraging them to contribute to their communities and preparing them for the challenges and opportunities of further education, training and working life to reduce their risk of becoming NEET.
-Students are supported as they make their applications to colleges, Traineeships, Apprenticeships, Sixth Forms and Post 16 options.
+At Horizons Academy, we work within a clear framework which aims to meet statutory requirements whilst we constantly evolve our Careers Delivery Plan in line with the Gatsby Benchmarks, enhancing student’s prospects, encouraging them to contribute to their communities and preparing them for the challenges and opportunities of further education, training and working life to reduce their risk of becoming NEET.
+Students are supported as they make their applications to colleges, Traineeships, Apprenticeships, Sixth Forms and Post-16 options.

-Our delivery is underpinned by the Department for Education Careers guidance and access for education and training providers January 2023.
-‘Making the most of everyone’s skills & talents’ Dec 2017 and is compliant with the careers guidance set out by the Government for delivery: ‘Careers Guidance and Inspiration for young people in schools’, which states all schools must give education and training providers the opportunity to talk to students about approved technical qualifications and apprenticeships.
+Our delivery is underpinned by the Department for Education Careers guidance and access for education and training providers and is compliant with the careers guidance set out by the Government for delivery: ‘Careers Guidance and Inspiration for young people in schools’, which states all schools must give education and training providers the opportunity to talk to students about approved technical qualifications and apprenticeships.

 Horizons Academy work with providers in order to identify the most effective opportunity for students and share information around the education and training opportunities locally and nationally.

-Appendix 1 within the Careers Policy (Careers & Provider Access Policy) outlines the way in which education and training providers should get in touch with us in order to gain access to pupils and/or parents to inform them about further opportunities This complies with the school’s legal obligations under Section 42B of the Education Act 1997.
+Appendix 1 within the Careers Policy outlines the way in which education and training providers should get in touch with us in order to gain access to pupils and/or parents to inform them about further opportunities This complies with the school’s legal obligations under Section 42B of the Education Act 1997.

 Please click here for the Horizons Careers delivery plan.